Human Clinical Trials

 c) Identify the location that the investigational product will be administered to patients in section 7a)iv.
 This location must be specific enough for the IBC to determine if it is appropriate for the required biosafety level.
 The room number section can be used to provide further details if the building location options are not descriptive enough to match your location.

-- In the Attachments section, disregard the table information and attach (from NIH Points to Consider for HGT (pdf)):
+- Please consider that the information provided to the IBC is intended to describe protection of staff, the public, and the environment.
+In the Attachments section, disregard the table information and attach (from NIH Points to Consider for HGT (pdf):

 a) Clinical Protocol